 Chair exercise can help your body get fitter without even leaving your desk.
 There are plenty of moves you can do; you may even want to try them while you are studying!
-Take a look at the NHS’ advice on chair exercise.
-It’s great place to start, especially if you haven’t done any exercise for a while.
+Take a look at NHS advice on chair exercise.
+It’s a great place to start, especially if you haven’t done any exercise for a while.

 Of course, it’s not good for the body to spend lots of hours at a time sitting, so give yourself a bit of a stretch out with some Yoga.
 There are lots of benefits from taking a little time out of your day to join this popular past time.
 Yoga can help increase your muscle strength and flexibility, but it also has many other health benefits such as lowering your blood pressure and sugar as well as keeping your cholesterol in check.
 Take a look at Yoga Journal who offer free online videos for you to try out.